nextstrain/docs.nextstrain.org/src/tutorials/narratives-how-to-write.rst

 Normal slides
 -------------

-The rest of the Markdown file defines one or more slides, where each slide is defined by a level 1 heading which is also a link to a dataset and a section of Markdown which represents the slide's content:
+The rest of the Markdown file defines one or more slides.
+Each slide is defined by a level 1 heading which must link to a dataset, followed by a section of Markdown which represents the slide's content:

 .. code-block:: markdown